inappstory/android-sdk/README.md

 You can also override the handler for clicking on the sharing button as follows:
 ```
-InAppStoryManager.getInstance().shareCallback = new InAppStoryManager.ShareCallback() {
+InAppStoryManager.getInstance().setShareCallback(new InAppStoryManager.ShareCallback() {
     @Override
     public void onShare(String url, String title, String description, String shareId) {
         doAction(url, title, description);
     }
-};
+});
 ```

-You also can use callbacks instead of events.
+From version 1.4 or above you should use callbacks instead of events.
 There are 2 types of callbacks - for InAppStoryManager and for StoriesList.
 #### InAppStoryManager callbacks:
 1)
 ```